nextstepitt/standard-course-template/README.md

 If the PDF files are the final publication versions for the current course version, then move them to the Distribution folder before committing the version changes to the project.

+### Build Script

 To make things simple we have built a bash script and a Windows batch file to do the work and placed them in the project folder: build and build.bat.

+Edit the script or batch for your system, and change the course number to the current course.
+The Distribution folder will have the workbook, slides, and outline from the course template; you may delete these.

-They have five commands: workbook, slides, outline, all, and clean:
+The script or batch file has five commands: workbook, slides, outline, all, and clean:

 ```text
 $ ./build